XiaohuaZhangLLNL/conveyorlc/README.md

   pip install -e .
 ```

-### 3.4 Run the workflow to lauch the conveyorlc pipeline
+### 3.4 Run the workflow to launch the conveyorlc pipeline

 ```
   workon conveyorlc